marklcrns/ez-install/README.md

 ## Contributing

-Anyone can contribute to share their tested packages installers using [`ez-gen --global`](#package-generator) and the [Built-in Install Functions](#built-in-install-functions) by issuing a PR.
+Anyone can contribute to share their tested packages installers using [`gen --global`](#package-generator) and the [Built-in Install Functions](#built-in-install-functions) by issuing a PR.